 3. Caesar Salad

 When you don’t have too much time to prepare side dishes, choose a caesar salad as the simplest one to eat with your Ravioli.
-You can take advantage of the ingredients available in the kitchen and only need a short amount of time to cook it.
+This food starting with C only requires easy-to-find ingredients that are available in most kitchens and a few minutes to prepare.

 You only need a few minutes to blanch lettuce and croutons over boiling water and let it drain.
 Some may confuse lettuce with cabbage.
 So, you’d better be careful when choosing.

 Then, to make the sauce, a few minced garlic cloves combined with mayo and a few tablespoons of your favorite sauce are enough to make your Caesar salad taste great.